madebykind/madebykind-v3/content/services/_index.md

 ---
+block_class: bg-pink text-claret
+cover_img: images/driving-change.png
+cover_img_alt: two big friendly hands
 date: 2020-04-24T11:48:46+01:00
 description: We combine expertise in digital, branding and strategy with an unwavering commitment to social change.
-cover_img:
-cover_img_alt:
 menu: main
-title: Ethical work is excellent work
+title: We drive change from our own lane
 linktitle: Services
 weight: 3
 ---

-We combine expertise in digital, branding and strategy with an unwavering commitment to social change.
+Our expertise in digital and brand strategy supports organisations that are doing good.